bugsbugsbux/notes-on-nix/notes-on-nix.md

 ## Modules

-The module system is not a feature of the nix language but NixOS and allows to split the configuration into multiple files called modules, which return a set with certain attributes or a function which returns such a set.
+The module system is not a feature of the nix language but how NixOS implements its configuration: It handles declaring (=creating) new options and defining (=using) them, as well as splitting the configuration into into multiple files.

-The set a module (or its function) returns looks like this:
+Most modules are in the nixpkgs repo under `nixos/modules/` ("in-tree"), then you have your NixOS configuration in `/etc/nixos/configuration.nix` and if you want to load other out-of-tree modules like `/etc/nixos/hardware-configuration.nix` you have to let the module system handle this: Don't use the nix language's `import` function, but just add the path to the loading module's "imports" field!

+Modules are attribute sets with a certain structure or functions returning such.

+The structure is as follows:
 ```nix
 {
     options = { /* option-declarations */ };